freemansoft/speedtest-app-insights/README.md

 1. speedtest.net initialization can vary by platorm.
 Some machines require https and some don't work with it
     1. Some Windows WSL environments require `s = speedtest.Speedtest(secure=1)`
-    1. The Mac with python 3.10 gets a cert error.  `CERTIFICATE_VERIFYFAILED`
+    1. The Mac with python 3.10 gets a cert error.  `CERTIFICATE_VERIFYFAILED`  Two options
         * Fix the certificate by running the `Install Certificates.command`  Double click on `/Applications/<python version>/Install Certificates.command`
         * Disable `secure` with this code change `s = speedtest.Speedtest(secure=0)`